jdreo/frictionlesser/README.md

 A signature is hereby define as a set of genes that are "differentially" expressed across a set of samples (bulk or single cells).

+The problem is modelled as a multi-modal maximization of a partition on the multi-dimensional boolean space (of genes).
+So far, only the objective function is implemented, with partial evaluation for the stable neighborhood (i.e. swaping genes, so having a fixed-dimensional partition).

 Build
 =====